Last updated on September 6th, 2019

 - Remove from oven and use a sharp knife to poke a hole in the top of the cream puff shell to release the steam.
 Let cool for a few minutes on the pan before transferring to a wire rack to cool completely.
 Once cool, use a sharp or serrated knife to cut the cream puff shells in half lengthwise - they will be mostly hollow, with a film of cooked dough.

 - Meanwhile prepare the vanilla whipped cream.
 In the bowl of a stand mixer with the whisk attachment or a mixing bowl with a hand mixer, whisk the cream until it begins to thicken, but peaks have not formed yet.
 With the mixer running on medium low, add the sugar in a slow stream.
-Add the vanilla and continue whisking until pillowy soft peaks but firm peaks form.
+Add the vanilla and continue whisking until pillowy soft peaks form.
 The cream should be thick enough to pipe, but not so thick that it looks lumpy (then it's over-whipped!).

 - Pipe or dollop cream onto the bottom half of each cream puff shell, then place the top back on.
 Use a fine mesh sieve to dust them with powdered sugar and serve the same day.

 Air Fryer: To cook these cream puffs in an air fryer (like this one), preheat the airfryer to 400°F. Use the same instructions as above, but dollop onto the included baking sheet lined with parchment paper.
 Bake for 20 minutes, then reduce heat to 350°F for 5-8 minutes.